-At 2023 and 2022 year end, the Company had no significant PP&E items which were fully depreciated.
+At 2024 and 2023 year end, the Company had no significant PP&E items which were fully depreciated.

-At December 31, 2023 and 2022 the Company assessed whether there were any external or internal indications with respect to its PP&E which would require the performance of an impairment test.
-Subsequent to this analysis, the sole director of the Company considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of PP&E items or perform any related impairment tests at December 31, 2023 and 2022.
+At December 31, 2024 and 2023, the Company assessed whether there were any external or internal indications with respect to its PP&E which would require the performance of an impairment test.
+Subsequent to this analysis, the sole director of the Company considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of PP&E items or perform any related impairment tests at December 31, 2024 or 2023.